The Best Time To Visit Cozumel: A Month By Month Guide

 January in Cozumel

-You can kick off the new year in Cozumel with warm weather and calm crowds.
 During this month, you can expect warm days reaching in the mid-80’s, with a dip to the low 60’s during the nighttime.
-It’s comfortably warm, and past the tourist season during the holidays.
+It’s comfortably warm, and past the holiday rush.

 February in Cozumel